 Since it has first been introduced in 2013, the 601 La Bomba Warhead Series has become a personal favorite.
-Each year has delivered an excellent cigar – each bringing its own nuances to the table.
+Each year Espinosa has delivered an excellent cigar with the Warhead – each bringing its own nuances to the table.
 These haven’t been necessarily the most complex of cigars, but they have all had excellent flavor.
 In addition, the cigar brings a powerful punch to the table without sacrificing the flavor.
 Given this cigar is strong in terms of strength and body, it’s a cigar I would recommend to a more seasoned cigar enthusiast.
 As for myself, this is a cigar I would smoke again.
 While it’s limited, it certainly garners box worthy consideration if found.

 Key Flavors: Mocha (Coffee, Chocolate), Mixed Pepper, Earth, Cedar